Retirement checklist: 12 important things to do before you retire

 3. Create an emergency fund

-One of the most important things to do before you retire is to have an emergency account.
-Although you have saved some money for your retirement, you should also establish an emergency fund.
-This fund is different from your retirement savings and should only be used during emergency cases such as unexpected accidents, costly medical bills, etc.
+One of the most important things to do before you retire is to have an emergency fund.
+Although you have saved some money for retirement, you should also establish an emergency fund.
+This fund differs from your retirement savings and should only be used during emergencies such as unexpected accidents, costly medical bills, etc.

 Related post: Should you invest your emergency fund for better returns?

-4. Know how much you have saved in your HSA/ FSA funds
+4. Know how much you have saved in your HSA

-Another important thing to do before you retire is to know how much you have saved for your HSA and FSA.
-Your HSA funds are tax deductible when spent on qualifying medical expenses while your FSA allows you to cover out-of-pocket medical expenses.
-Since your medical expenses go higher during retirement, it is essential to save enough money in these two accounts to help cover your medical bills.
+Another important thing to do before you retire is to know how much you have saved in your Health Savings Account(HSA).
+Your HSA funds are tax deductible and must be spent on qualifying medical expenses to avoid a 20% penalty.
+Since medical expenses increase during retirement, saving enough money in the accounts is essential to help cover health-related expenses.
+Even if this is not the most significant factor on your retirement checklist, every dollar you save helps lower your medical bill.

 Related: 7 benefits of HSA: Health savings account benefits you need to know